 Correct spelling, explanation: there are two similar adjective suffixes often confused: -able and -ible.
-There are some rules when to use which, however there are also many exceptions, and convertible is one of them.
-Generally we add the suffix -able to full words (so, if we take the suffix there is a full word left), for example depend→ dependable.
+There are some rules on when to use them, however, there are also many exceptions, and convertible is one of them.
+Generally, we add the suffix -able to full words (so, if we take the suffix there is a full word left), for example, depend→ dependable.
 However we also usually add the suffix -ible to Latin-origin words, and convert is one of them.
 Moreover convertible might have been taken directly from Latin convertibilis, and thus it is spelled like this and not

 Definition of convertible:

 adjective, something that can be changed, possible to be converted

 This piece of furniture is convertible: it can be a table or a hanger.

 noun, a type of car with a folding roof